-For mild to moderate migraines, pain relievers (analgesics Treatment of Pain In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more ) can help control the pain.
+For mild to moderate migraines, pain relievers (analgesics Treatment of Pain Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more ) can help control the pain.
 Often, nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen is used.
 They can be taken as needed during a migraine, with or instead of a triptan.
 For occasional mild migraines, analgesics that contain caffeine, an opioid, or butalbital (a barbiturate) may help.
 However, overuse of analgesics, caffeine (in analgesic preparations or in caffeinated beverages), or triptans can lead to daily, more severe migraines.
 Such headaches, called medication overuse headaches Medication Overuse Headache A medication overuse (rebound) headache occurs when people who take too many headache drugs have a headache for more than 15 days a month for more than 3 months.
 Medication overuse headache... read more , occur when these drugs are taken more than 15 days a month for more than 3 months.

 When migraines are or become severe, drugs that can abort the migraine are used.
 They are taken as soon as people sense a migraine is starting.
 They include the following: